Why We Are Celebrating All Former Daily Times MDs - Fidelis Anosike - TheBoss Newspaper

 By Eric Elezuo

-A look at this young will reveal the reasons for agitations for good government.
-He is an epitome of what administration and goal getting is.
-He is Mr. Fidelis Anosike, the Group Chairman of Folio Communications Limited and Publisher the respected Daily Times range of publications.
+He is an epitome of administration and goal getting.
+He is Mr. Fidelis Anosike, the Group Chairman of Folio Media Group and Publisher of the respected Daily Times range of publications.
 In this interview, the administrator par excellence revealed the intricate nature of himself, the intrigues towards the acquisition of Nigeria’s oldest newspaper, his political future as well as other sundry issues in today’s Nigeria.
 Here are excerpts:

 Kindly introduce yourself

 My name is Fidelis Anosike.
 I am the Chairman, Chief Executive Officer of Folio Media Group.
 The group comprises Folio Communications Plc, which is responsible for the acquisition of Daily Times of Nigeria Limited.
-There is also Folio Media Group, which is has access to the technology space and also doing a consolidated media offering with clients.
+There is also Folio Media Group, which has access to the technology space and also doing a consolidated media offering with clients.
 The third leg of the group is the FMG, which is an investment company versed in media and creativity.
 We also have as part of that Folio Media and Creative Academy, which is also working in tandem with relevant authorities or bodies or companies to train journalists.
 The aim of that company is to train 50, 000 journalists in the next five years.

 Does the Creative African Xchange perform the same function